An introduction to the post-apocalyptic TV drama Survivors

 An authoritative and comprehensive guide to all aspects of Survivors is provided in The End of the World?: The Unofficial and Unauthorised Guide to Survivors, co-authored by Rich Cross and Andy Priestner.
 Richly illustrated with behind-the-scenes photos, the book includes: Guides to the production of each of the three series of the show; reviews and analysis of all 38 episodes; assessments of the core themes of each series; character and location guides... and much more besides.

 Published by Telos Publishing in December 2005, the title is currently out of print.
-An announcement about plans for the publication of an updated edition of the book will be made later in 2013.
+Plans to publish an updated edition of the book are currently on hold.